MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/javascript/index.md

 ## Step 7: Apply a fix

 If you find a fix for the bug, try out your fix by editing the code and rerunning the demo.
 You may edit JavaScript code directly within the DevTools UI and apply the fix.
-Try it now.
+Try it now, as follows:

 1. Choose **Resume script execution** \(![Resume script execution](../media/resume-script-run-icon.msft.png)\).
-1. In the **Code Editor**, replace line 32, `var sum = addend1 + addend2`, with `var sum = parseInt(addend1) + parseInt(addend2)`.
+1. In the **Editor** pane, replace the line `var sum = addend1 + addend2` with `var sum = parseInt(addend1) + parseInt(addend2)`.
 1. Select `Control`+`S` \(Windows, Linux\) or `Command`+`S` \(macOS\) to save your change.
 1. Choose **Deactivate breakpoints** \(![Deactivate breakpoints](../media/deactivate-breakpoints-button-icon.msft.png)\).
 It changes blue to indicate the option is active.
 While **Deactivate breakpoints** is set, DevTools ignores any breakpoints you set.
 1. Try out the demo with different values.
 The demo now calculates correctly.

 > [!CAUTION]
 > This workflow applies a fix to a *copy* of the code that's sent from the server.
-After you've identified the fix, you need to apply that fix to the code that is on the server, such as by editing your local source code and then re-deploying to the server.
+When debugging your own project, after you've identified the fix, you need to apply that fix to the code that is on the server, such as by editing your local source code and then re-deploying your fixed code to the server.

 ## Next steps